AllexusB/INTELLIGENCE-MEMORANDUM/README.md

 # MEMORANDUM
-International Security Studies:
-Written Reports done in the past.
+Written Reports on International Security Studies.
 Specifications can be found in the comments within each report.